reubwn/bayestraits-wrapper/README.md

 ### Help

-Run either program with the `--help` flag for a list of options.
+Run programs with `--help` flag to see the list of options.

 ## bayesTraitsWrapper_ML.pl